 Do you remember my post about Pierogi from last year?
 I showed you how to make this fabulous dish step by step and explained a bit more about what it is, where it comes from and why it is loved so much by many people around the globe.
-Last year I couldn’t get the sour cabbage (Sauerkraut) in time, so I filled my Christmas pierogi with potatoes, farmer’s (or feta) cheese and roasted garlic, and they tasted amazing!
+Last year I run out of my homemade sauerkraut, so I filled my Christmas pierogi with potatoes, farmer’s (or feta) cheese and roasted garlic, and they tasted amazing!

-This year I was lucky enough to buy 3 jars of the cabbage (never mind I only needed half of one! :)) and with the addition of mushrooms I made the officially favourite, Christmas, Polish, Vegan Dish of all times!
+This year I was much better organised and with the addition of mushrooms I made the officially favourite, Christmas, Polish, Vegan Dish of all times!

 My sis, Asia, says that she loves Pierogi because they taste like tradition – I couldn’t agree more.

 There are many dishes I could skip during the Christmas dinner or lunch, but not the Pierogi Filled with Sauerkraut and Mushroom Filling.
 Sometimes you can notice a bit of a tension around the table, when the bottom of the dish starts to show, but normally, there is a dozen or two more of Pierogi tucked away in the fridge for later.
 Pierogi with Sauerkraut and Mushroom Filling are simply delicious and not many can resist them.

 I’ll never forget the joy and the feeling of overwhelming warmth, and love, and the tearful eyes when we opened package that was sent from Mrs Marysia just before Christmas… It was mine and Peter’s (my brother) first Christmas away from home, in cold and wet Yorkshire, UK, where we had arrived only a few weeks earlier to find jobs and to start a new life.